-Confidence in the global economy a year ago led policymakers to move too far and too fast — ultimately hurting growth.
-Fortunately, the pendulum is now swinging the other way.
+Confidence in the global economy a year ago led policymakers to move too far and too fast -- ultimately hurting growth.
+Fortunately, the pendulum appears to be swinging the other way.

 Ironically, it was confidence in the global economy a year ago that precipitated what has largely been a self-inflicted economic slump.
 Policy mandarins in the world’s two most important economies were persuaded by the prevailing economic optimism to tighten the screws and normalize what were generally perceived as very accommodative policy settings.

 In hindsight, the efforts to normalize went too far, too fast:

 - In China, the pointy end of the policy tightening stick was shadow banking.
 The government muzzled this important source of lending to the private sector to -10.5% by the end of last year, down from a +18.4% growth rate in 2017.
 In addition, the country’s fiscal impulse—the change in the budget deficit as a share of gross domestic product (GDP)—dropped below ‑1% in 2018 from roughly +2% at its peak in 2016.

 - In the U.S., we believe the newly appointed Federal Reserve (Fed) Chair moved with misguided confidence bordering on arrogance to raise rates four times, nonchalantly shrink the balance sheet by hundreds of billions of dollars, and speculate in the fourth quarter that “we may go past neutral, but we’re a long way from neutral at this point, probably.”

 Last year ended with markets rioting, the global economy slowing, and America’s economy re-synchronizing lower.
 Tariffs and fears of a U.S.-China trade war did not help, nor did the strength in the U.S. dollar.
 Political uncertainty blanketing Europe was an additional pall on the outlook.